steph-inners/steph-inners.github.io/index.md

 —- Fred Brooks, *The Mythical Man Month* (1975)

+> “For most of our lives, Schopenhauer says, we suffer under the lash of the will.
+We need things, want things, and hunger for things.
+When we get them, we have only a moment’s rest before being tossed off in pursuit of other things.
+But, Schopenhauer says, aesthetic experience offers an exception to this pattern.
+When I attend to something of beauty, my will is suspended, and my attention becomes freer and more disinterested.
+I do not think about what it might do for me.
+I experience it for its own sake.
+And this experience offers me something remarkable: a “Sabbath of the penal servitude of willing,” a moment when “the wheel of Ixion stands still.””

+— from [*The Paradoxes of Nostalgia*](https://ravenmagazine.org/magazine/the-paradoxes-of-nostalgia/) by Kenny Walden

 > “Premature optimization is the root of all evil.”

 —- Donald Knuth